leafsphp/api-docs/src/docs/config/env.md

 # Env config

-leaf MVC tries to maintain a working-out-of-the-box configuration as much as possible, so, for the most part, you don't have to configure anything.
+Leaf API tries to maintain a working-out-of-the-box configuration as much as possible, so, for the most part, you don't have to configure anything.

-Any configuration done in leaf MVC is not done for leaf MVC, but rather for your application.
+Any configuration done in Leaf API is not done for Leaf API, but rather for your application.
 All config for your app is found in the `.env` file, found in your project root.

 ## .env